 Keystart will require a satisfactory Structural / Building report from one of the following professionals for all properties older than 25 years for both metro and country properties –

 This means your average building inspector won’t be able to complete your inspection unless they are one of the above professionals.

 Defects to the property.

-Photographic evidence as to each issue raised regarding the property
+Photographic evidence of each issue raised regarding the property.

-Specific commentary as to each issue raised regarding the property.
+Specific commentary of each issue raised regarding the property.

 An estimate of the costs involved to repair or replace each issue highlighted.

 Please note: Keystart may request the repair of all highlighted issues prior to formal approval being considered.
 Once these items have been repaired, Keystart will require an updated building inspection report to confirm all have been fixed along with photographic evidence.

 It is highly recommended buyers make it clear to the Real Estate Agent if defects are identified, as the loan approval may be subject to remedial works being completed to these defects.